jobyjoseph/jobyjoseph.net/docs/react-router.md

 ReactDOM.render(routes, document.getElementById("app"));
 ```

 As we can see, we are just rendering `<BrowserRouter>` component inside app container.
 Let us now see how to define different routes inside `<BrowserRouter>`.
+Before defining routes, let us keep different page components ready.
 Just for understanding purpose, we have 3 functional components one for home page, about page and contact page.

 ```javascript
 const Home = () => <div>This is home page</div>;